Can You Believe It's Been This Long Since K-Fed & Britney Split Up?

 When a couple has been married for 10 years, they get something made of tin.
 When a couple has been split up for 10 years, they get a slideshow of the most cringe-worthy moments of their marriage.
 At least, that's what happens when the couple in question is Britney Spears and Kevin Federline.

-Though Spears and K-Fed's divorce wasn't finalised until July 2007, the then-24-year-old pop star filed for divorce on November 8, 2006.
+Though Spears and K-Fed's divorce wasn't finalized until July 2007, the then-24-year-old pop star filed for divorce on November 8, 2006.
 Where has the time gone?

 It was a marriage that spawned two sons, Sean Preston and Jayden James.
 It inspired a reality show, music videos, and a mercifully short musical career for former backup dancer K-Fed.
 It was a paparazzi's dream, a Britney fan's nightmare, and a goldmine for Von Dutch trucker hat enthusiasts.